jwrosewell/data-labels/OpenRTB.md

 LBU documents must be immutable and never change once published.
 They should therefore contain a version component in their construction.

-The implementor detects a change to the content of the LBU document which does not relate to user preferences such as language, then the implementor SHOULD consider the LBU value to be unusable and reject it.
+If the implementor detects a change to the content of the LBU document which does not relate to user preferences such as language, then the implementor SHOULD consider the LBU value to be unusable and reject it.
 This behavior encourages authors of LBU documents to exercise strict version controls.